The following information takes you step by step through the PCO recruitment process so that you are informed and prepared for what’s ahead.

 Cognitive skills assessment

-The Verbal and Numerical Reasoning tests are designed to measure verbal and numerical abilities as demonstrated by the capacity to see relationships and solve problems.
+The Verbal and Numeracy Skills tests are designed to measure verbal and numerical abilities as demonstrated by the capacity to see relationships and solve problems.

 The tests are primarily intended as a measure of general ability for selection into occupations that involve a moderate to high level of demand on reasoning ability, and for other purposes where the ability to think clearly with words and numbers is involved.
 While the questions involve the use of words and numbers, the level of knowledge required is within that of most people who have completed Year 10.